Cupermind/form2slack/README.md

 regexp: ".*"
 port: 8080
 callback_url_field: "FIELD"
+rpm: 1
 ```

 In form you should specify action `http://hostname:8080/slack`

 `regexp` - post only fields matching it.
 `callback_url_field` put this to your form `<input type="hidden" name="{{ callback_url_field }}" value="URL"`, so form2slack will redirect to `URL` after posting.
+`rpm` - requests per minute from one IP